getreu/tp-note/docs/source/tpnote--manpage.md

 TPNOTE\_EDITOR

->   If set, this variable takes precedence over the configuration file
+>   If set, and you are working on a graphical desktop, this variable
+    takes precedence over the configuration file variable '`app_args.editor`'.
-    variable '`app_args.editor`'.
-While the latter is a list describing how to invoke various file editors, '`TPNOTE_EDITOR`' contains a string invoking one particular file editor, exactly as one would do on a shell: the whitespace separated tokens list contains: the path name of the application, and all its flags and options.
+    While the latter is a list describing how to invoke various file editors, '`TPNOTE_EDITOR`' contains a string invoking one particular file editor, exactly as one would do on a shell: the whitespace separated tokens list
+    contains: the path name of the application, and all its flags and options.
     For example:

 >   ```sh
 >   TPNOTE_EDITOR="geany -sim" tpnote